What Is An HDR Television?

 What Format Might Come Next?

-Now this is going to sound absolutely crazy, but Samsung and LG have already introduced 8K displays that are available for purchase right now.
-Before you go and panic, 8K is nowhere near prime time.
+Now this is going to sound shocking, but Samsung and LG have already introduced 8K displays that are available.
+But that said, 8K is nowhere near prime time.
 In fact by my estimate it’ll probably be a good 10 years before it’s mainstream so don’t worry.

 But the fact that there’s already talk of resolutions of 8K and (gasp) above that really boggles the mind.
 I think it’s going to be so cool to see what new formats start to show in the future.